David Bowie: The Last Five Years: Background

 In November 2016, the BBC announced that the documentary would be screened on the first anniversary of his death.
-Director Francis Whately said that when he was asked to make the film, the BBC informed him it would have to be completed in a years time, in order for it to air on Bowie's 70th birthday.
+Director Francis Whately said that when he was asked to make the film, the BBC informed him it would have to be completed in a year’s time, in order for it to air on Bowie's 70th birthday.
 Whately recalls that he wasn't sure he had it in him, "much as I am a fan, I didn’t know whether we could do anything that would be substantially different to the first film".
 Whately said he finally decided on using some of Bowie's work that he had produced near the end of his life.
 He acknowledged that it was going to be a challenge, because at that time in Bowie's life, it was basically undocumented, as Bowie hadn't given any recent media interviews, and there was very little archival footage available to work with.
 Whately said he experienced sleepless nights thinking, "how am I going to fill 90 minutes without any footage ...
 I was really worried."